 On February 23, 2016, ATRM, KBS and Main Modular Haulers, Inc. entered into the KBS Loan Agreement with Gerber.
 The KBS Loan Agreement provides KBS with a revolving line of credit with borrowing availability of up to \$4.0 million.
 Availability under the line of credit is based on a formula tied to KBS's eligible accounts receivable, inventory and other collateral.
 The KBS Loan Agreement, which was scheduled to expire on February 22, 2018, has been automatically extended for successive one (1) year periods in accordance with its terms and is now scheduled to expire on February 22, 2023.
 The KBS Loan Agreement will be automatically extended for another one (1) year period unless a party thereto provides prior written notice of termination.
 As of December 31, 2021, neither party has provided notice of termination.
 Upon the final expiration of the term of the KBS Loan Agreement, the outstanding principal balance is payable in full.
 Borrowings bear interest at the prime rate plus 2.75%, equating to 6.00% at December 31, 2021, with interest payable monthly.
 The KBS Loan Agreement also provides for certain fees payable to Gerber during its term, including a 1.5% annual facilities fee and a 0.10% monthly collateral monitoring fee.
 KBS's obligations under the KBS Loan Agreement are secured by all of its assets and are guaranteed by the Company.
-Financial covenants required that KBS maintain a post-tax net income (as defined in the KBS Loan Agreement) at least equal to (a) \$385 thousand for the trailing 6-month period ending June 30, 2021 and \$500 thousand for the trailing fiscal year end December 31, 2021 and a minimum EBITDA (as defined in the KBS Loan Agreement) at (a) June 30, 2021 to be more than \$880 thousand or (b) fiscal year end December 31, 2021 to be more than \$1.5 million.
-The borrowings under the KBS Loan Agreement were classified as short-term obligations under GAAP as the agreement contained a subjective acceleration clause and required a lockbox arrangement whereby all receipts are swept daily to reduce borrowings outstanding.
+Financial covenants required that KBS maintain a post-tax net income (as defined in the KBS Loan Agreement) at least equal to (a) \$385 thousand for the trailing fiscal year end December 31, 2021 to be more than \$1.5 million.
+The borrowings under the KBS Loan Agreement whereby all receipts are swept daily to reduce borrowings outstanding.
 At December 31, 2021, approximately \$3.1 million was outstanding under the KBS Loan Agreement.